Graph factors and powers of Hamilton cycles in the budget-constrained random graph process: Tools for the budget-constrained random graph process

 As mentioned in \cref{sect:toolsintro}, each $ G_i $ in the random graph process can be thought of intuitively as behaving similarly to a binomial random graph with the appropriate expected number of edges.
 It is often much easier to prove a statement for binomial random graphs (leveraging the independence between different edges) than it is to prove it (directly) in the random graph process, and thus it is very useful to be able to formalise this intuition.
 In this section, we discuss several ways of doing so, particularly in the context of \emph{multi-stage} strategies.
 Despite elaborate notation, the lemmas we prove capture quite intuitive ideas, but are imperative to be able to analyse our strategies in a formally correct way.

 Recall firstly that the $m$-th graph of the random graph process, $G_m$, is distributed like the uniform random graph $\hat{G}(n,m)$.
-The following standard coupling between binomial and uniform random graphs states that a uniform random graph can be ``sandwiched'' between two binomial random graphs with similar parameters.
+The following standard coupling between binomial and uniform random graphs (which is a particular case of the more general \cref{lemma:coupling_stages}) states that a uniform random graph can be ``sandwiched'' between two binomial random graphs with similar parameters.

 \begin{lemma} Let $m\in[M]$ with $m=\omega(1)$.
 There exist $p=(1-o(1))m/M$ and $p'=(1+o(1))m/M$ and a coupling of random graphs $(H,\hat{G},H')$ such that $H\sim G(n,p)$, $\hat{G}\sim \hat{G}(n,m)$, $H'\sim G(n,p')$ and a.a.s.\ $H\subseteq \hat{G}\subseteq H'$. \end{lemma}